openshift/origin-server/documentation/install_origin_using_puppet.md

     gpgcheck=1
     enabled=1

+Run the following to install puppet and facter

+    yum install -y puppet facter

+Install the openshift puppet module:

+    puppet module install openshift/openshift_origin

+## Generating BIND TSIG Key

+Install the BIND package

+    yum install -y bind

+Generate the TSIG Key

+    #Using example.com as the cloud domain
+    /usr/sbin/dnssec-keygen -a HMAC-MD5 -b 512 -n USER -r /dev/urandom -K /var/named example.com
+    cat /var/named/Kexample.com.+157+33874.key  | awk '{print $8}'

+The TSIG key should look like `CNk+wjszKi9da9nL/1gkMY7H+GuUng==`.
+We will use this in the following steps.

 ## Configuring an all-in-one host

 In this configuration, the host will run the broker, node, active mq, mongodb and bind servers.

 Create a file `configure_origin.pp` with the following contents: